IBM-UrbanCode/Velocity-docs/docs/com.uvelocity.doc/topics/c_overview_se_homepage.md

 # Home page

-Use the Home page to view pipelines, releases, and reports defined in your environment.
+Use the Home page, or Dashboard, to view pipelines, releases, and reports defined in your environment.

 Access the Home page and user interface using the user interface URL provided by your administrator.
 To have access to the interface, the administrator must have authenticated your access.
 After providing your credentials, the Home page displays.
 From the Home page, you can view pipelines, releases, and reports.